nehalineogi/azure-cross-solution-network-architectures/apim/README-internal.md

 ## Azure API Management (APIM) Architecture

 This architecture demonstrates the connectivity architecture and traffic flows to and from API Management (APIM).
 APIM can be deployed in various modes.
 APIM can be deployed inside an Azure Virtual Network (VNET) to access backend services with the network.
-The diagram shows APIM in Internal Mode only.
+This diagram shows APIM in Internal Mode only.
 Note: For design option for external access with Application gateway and Custom DNS refer to the next article.
 Main consideration for APIM in Internal Mode is it's more secure and it's not reachable from the public internet for external consumers.
 However, DNS needs to be configured manually.

 ## Azure Documentation links